-We introduce our approach to DFA extraction, which largely builds on the research conducted in the 1990s (Casey, 1996; Frasconi, Gori, Maggini, & Soda, 1996; Giles et al., 1991, 1992; Omlin & Giles, 1966b; Watrous & Kuhn, 1992; Zeng, Goodman, & Smyth, 1993).
-Note, however, that there has been recent work (Li & Príncipe, 2016).
+We introduce our approach to DFA extraction, which largely builds on the research conducted in the 1990's (please see many of the citations in the bibliography) but note that there has been recent work (Li & Príncipe, 2016).
 We start by briefly introducing the main ideas behind DFA extraction as well as existing research.
-We then examine and identity key factors that affect the quality of each step of the extraction process.
+We will then examine and identity key factors that affect the quality of each step of the extraction process.

-3.1 The DFA Extraction Paradigm.
-Many methods have been developed to extract knowledge in the form of rules from trained RNNs (Giles et al., 1991, 1992; Omlin & Giles, 1996b; Zeng et al., 1993; Frasconi et al., 1996; Gori et al., 1998).
+3.1 The DFA Extraction Paradigm

+Many methods have been developed to extract knowledge in the form of rule from trained RNNs (Giles et al., 1991, 1992; Omlin & Giles, 1996c; Zeng et al., 1993; Frasconi et al., 1996; Gori et al., 1998).
 Most of this work can be viewed as roughly following one general DFA extraction process:

-- 1. Collect the hidden activations of RNN when processing every string at every time step.
+- Collect the hidden activations of RNN when processing every string at every time step.
 Cluster these hidden activations into different states. - 2.
 Use the clustered states and the alphabet-labeled arcs that connect these states to construct a transition diagram. - 3.
 Reduce the diagram to a minimal representation of state transitions.

 Previous research effort has largely focused on improving the first two steps.
-This is largely due to the fact that for the third step, there already exists a well-established minimization algorithm (Hopcroft et al., 2013) for obtaining the minimal representation of DFA.
+This is largely due to the fact that, for the third step, there already exists a well established minimization algorithm (Hopcroft et al., 2013) for obtaining the minimal representation of DFA.

 For the first step, an equipartition-based approach (Giles et al., 1992) was proposed to cluster the hidden space by quantizing the value of a hidden unit to a specified number of bins.
-For example, if we apply a binary quantization1 to the vector {0.6, 0.4, 0.2}, we would obtain the encoding {1, 0, 0}.
+For example, if we apply a binary quantization 1 to the vector $\{0.6, 0.4, 0.2\}$, we would obtain the encoding $\{1, 0, 0\}$.
 One drawback to this form of quantization is that as the number of hidden units increases, the number of clusters grows exponentially.
-This computational complexity issue is alleviated if one uses clustering methods that are less sensitive to the dimensionality of data samples, such as k-means (Zeng et al., 1993; Frasconi et al., 1996; Gori et al., 1998), hierarchical clustering (Sanfeliu & Alquezar, 1994), and self-organizing maps (Tiňo & Šajda, 1995).
+This computational complexity issue is alleviated if one uses clustering methods that are less sensitive to the dimensionality of data samples, e.g., k-means (Zeng et al., 1993; Frasconi et al., 1996; Gori et al., 1998), hierarchical clustering (Sanfeliu & Alquezar, 1994), and self-organizing maps (Tiňo & Šajda, 1995).

-In order to construct state transitions for the second step, either breadthfirst search (BFS) approaches (Giles et al., 1992) or sampling-based approaches (Tiňo & Šajda, 1995) are used.
-The BFS approach can construct a transition table relatively consistently but incur high computation cost, especially when the size of alphabet increases exponentially.
-Compared with a BFS approach, a sampling approach is computationally efficient.
+In order to construct state transitions for the second step, either breadth-first search (BFS) approaches (Giles et al., 1992) or sampling-based approaches (Tiňo & Šajda, 1995) are utilized.
+BFS approach can construct a transition table relatively consistent but incur high computation cost especially when the size of alphabet increases exponentially.
+Compared with BFS approach, sampling approach is computationally efficient.
 However, it introduces inconsistency to the construction of a transition table.
-(For a more detailed exposition of these two classes of methods, see Jacobsson, 2005.)
+For a more detailed exposition of these two classes of methods, we refer the readers to this survey (Jacobsson, 2005).

-3.2 Factors That Affect DFA Extraction.
-The efficacy of the different methods used for the first two steps of the process described relies on the following hypothesis: The state space of a well trained RNN should already be fairly well separated, with distinct regions or clusters that represent corresponding states in some DFA.
-This hypothesis, if true, would greatly ease the process of DFA extraction.
-In particular, less effort would be required in the first two steps of DFA extraction if the underlying RNN was constructed to have a well-separated state space.
+3.2 Factors That Affect DFA Extraction

+The efficacy of the different methods used for the first two steps of the process described above rely on the following hypothesis: The state space of a well-trained RNN should already be fairly well-separated, with distinct regions or clusters that represent corresponding states in some DFA.
+This hypothesis, if true, would greatly ease the process of DFA-extraction.
+In particular, less effort would be required in the first two steps of DFA extraction if the underlying RNN was constructed to have a well-separated state-space.

-With this in mind, we specify the following key factors that affect DFA extraction that also affect representational ability of an RNN:
+With this in mind, we specify the following key factors that affect DFA extraction that also affect representational ability of an RNN.